 Not This Mourning

 But Jesus is not talking about mourning over negative events in our life.
-Jesus is talking about godly mourning over SIN.
-Our mourning started when we realized that we were enemies against God (Rom.
-5:10) because of our sin.
-And then we believed in the only One who could forgive our sins (Acts 4:12) and we were at peace with God and there was comfort (Rom.
-5:1).
+Jesus is talking about godly mourning over sin.
+Our mourning started when we realized that we were enemies against God (Romans 5:10) because of our sin.
+Then we believed in the only One who could forgive our sins (Acts 4:12) and we were at peace with God and there was comfort (Romans 5:1).

 But the word Jesus uses for mourning implies much more.
 It is a verb which is a present active participle.
 This implies repeated action or an ongoing condition.
 What Jesus is saying is that the ones who always mourn when they sin are those who will be comforted (Greek word means “to encourage”).
 Jesus is talking about an ongoing pattern of life.
 He is speaking to His disciples.
-You see, our mourning brought us to Jesus but our mourning should not stop after we find Him.
+You see, our mourning brought us to Jesus, but our mourning should not stop after we find Him.
 Jesus is characterizing His true disciples.
 This is the heart of the beatitude.
 Jesus’ true disciples will when they sin always mourn or grieve that they have sinned.

 Then Jesus returned in the power of the Spirit to Galilee, and news of Him went out through all the surrounding region.
 And He taught in their synagogues, being glorified by all.
 So He came to Nazareth, where He had been brought up.
 And as His custom was, He went into the synagogue on the Sabbath day, and stood up to read.
 And He was handed the book of the prophet Isaiah.
 And when He had opened the book, He found the place where it was written: ‘The Spirit of the LORD is upon Me, Because He has anointed Me To preach the gospel to the poor; He has sent Me to heal the brokenhearted, To proclaim liberty to the captives And recovery of sight to the blind, To set at liberty those who are oppressed; to proclaim the acceptable year of the LORD.’
 Then He closed the book, and gave it back to the attendant and sat down.
 And the eyes of all who were in the synagogue were fixed on Him.
-And He began to say to them, “Today this Scripture is fulfilled in your hearing.”
-Luke 4:14-21 (NJKV)
+And He began to say to them, ‘Today this Scripture is fulfilled in your hearing (NJKV).’
+Luke 4:14-21

 Notice that Jesus stopped at “to proclaim the acceptable year of the LORD.”
 The portion of the passage that refers to “comfort all who mourn” follows.
 Jesus indicated that the “day of vengeance of our God” and what followed was yet future.
-Isaiah 61:2b-3cannot be used to interpret Matthew 5:4.
+Isaiah 61:2b-3 cannot be used to interpret Matthew 5:4.